BenWiederhake/splaycompress/README.md

 ### Why it works

-Splay Trees satisfy a surprising variety of optimality theorems, and there are conjectured be behave asymptotically-optimal in some interpretation.
+Splay Trees satisfy a surprising variety of optimality theorems, and they are conjectured to behave asymptotically-optimal in some sense.

-In particular, the [Static Optimality Theorem](https://en.wikipedia.org/wiki/Splay_tree#Performance_theorems) can be rephrased like this: The number of pointer dereferences (number of steps going left/right in the tree) during a sequence of element accesses is, in some sense, very close to optimal in terms of the symbol entropy.
+In particular, the [Static Optimality Theorem](https://en.wikipedia.org/wiki/Splay_tree#Performance_theorems) can be rephrased as: The number of pointer dereferences (number of steps going left/right in the tree) during a sequence of element accesses is, in some sense, very close to optimal in terms of symbol entropy.

-This means that for all inputs that fall into one of the many classes of sequences for which Splay Trees have been proven to perform exceptionally-well, the above algorithm will emit very few bits, which is exactly what we commonly refer to as "compression".
+This means that for inputs from one of the many classes of sequences for which Splay Trees have been proven to perform exceptionally-well, the above algorithm will emit very few bits, which is exactly what we commonly refer to as "compression".

-This means that the compression works exceptionally well for at least the following kinds of behaviors, without even attempting to recognize or special-case these behaviors:
+This means that the compression works exceptionally well for (at least) the following kinds of behaviors, without even attempting to recognize or special-case these patterns:
 - Repeated bytes (not just zeros or 0xFF!)
 - High-entropy bytes from a reasonably-narrow range (even across power-of-two boundaries!
 This includes ASCII text!)
 - Scan-like sequences, as is often found in indices.